-Romania: NPP Cernavoda and CNG agreement for units 3 and 4 will be terminated29.
-May 2020. / SEE Energy News
+Romania: NPP Cernavoda and CNG agreement for units 3 and 4 will be terminated, SEE Energy News

 In January, Romanian Prime Minister Ludovic Orban announced that the Government will withdraw from the agreement signed with Chinese partner on the construction of units 3 and 4 at the country’s sole nuclear power plant Cernavoda.

 Romanian electricity producer Nuclearelectrica will begin talks to terminate the agreement signed with China General Nuclear Power (CGN) for the construction of reactors 3 and 4 at Romania’s sole nuclear power plant Cernavoda.